JBamberger/global-illumination/README.md

-# Global Illumination Methods: PathTracer WS1920
+# Global Illumination Methods: Path tracing

-This repository contains a pathtracer written in C++.
+This repository contains a path tracer written in C++.
 The tracer works on a static scene and only uses the CPU.
 The tracing process is parallelized with OpenMP.
 Some features of the application include:

 - Bounding-box-based hit-tests
 - An Octree for the scene